githbq/hbq-webpack-koa2-server/README.md

 import * as  staticCache from 'koa-static-cache' import { devMiddleware, hotMiddleware } from 'koa2-webpack-middleware-plus'
-import * as webpack from 'webpack' import { httpProxy } from 'webpack-koa2-server'
-import { EventHelper } from 'event-helper'
+import * as webpack from 'webpack' import { httpProxy } from 'koa-http-proxy-middleware' import { EventHelper } from 'event-helper'

 export const devServer = (_options) => {